The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 - Remove access to list of tags in the scope

 Really remove all the bits of the language that remains weirdly order broken and that simply cannot work at all till the futures work is completed at which point their design should be re-evaluated.

 #3 Updated by Markus Roberts about 3 years ago

 - Branch set to MarkusQ:feature/next/resource_application_order

 Core change up for review.
 Note that is not a resolution, just a key way-point on the route to a resolution.

 (6911) Core change -- replace topsort with frontier ordered by salted SHA1 This is the core change of the ticket; rather than using a topological sort to statically determine the order in which resources should be applied, we use the graph wrapper introduced in the prior commit to dynamically determine the order in which to apply resources based on 1) the status of the resource (ready, done) 2) the explicit & implied dependencies, 3) the salted SHA1 of the title (for stability).
 Further work is needed: 1) Resolving the handling of failed resources 2) Tests of the new behavior, to the extent possible 3) Newly-dead-code removal in simple_graph & transaction 4) Fix the name-prefix ordering hack in eval_generate by either: a) Moving the logic into file b) Refactoring Type#eval_generate to return a tree c) ....?
 5) Rough performance testing to look for hotspots 6) Investigation of possible interaction with #3788, #5351, #5414, #5876, #6020, #6810, and #6944 which may simplify or complicate their resolution.
 Paired-with: Jesse Wolfe

 #5 Updated by R.I.
-Pienaar almost 3 years ago
+Pienaar about 3 years ago

 Markus Roberts wrote: